heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

   VolGroup00   1   7   0 wz--n- 29.53g 9.53g
 ```

 In the example above, the `VolGroup00` volume group total size is 29.53 GiB and there is 9.53 GiB of free space in the volume group.
-This should be enough free space to support rolling back a RHEL upgrade.
+This should be enough free space to support rolling back a CentOS conversion.

 If there is not enough free space in the volume group, there are a few ways we can make space available: